Ignacy Posadzy: Cause for beatification

-On June 16, 1999, in a letter to the Archbishop of Poznań, the Superior General of the Society of Christ, Fr.
-Tadeusz Winnicki SChr, formally requested that a cause for the beatification of Fr.
-Posadzy be opened.
+On June 16, 1999, in a letter to the Archbishop of Poznań, the Superior General of the Society of Christ, Tadeusz Winnicki, formally requested that a cause for the beatification of Posadzy be opened.
 On May 23, 2000, the Congregation for the Causes of Saints issued a nihil obstat granting its permission for the cause to proceed.
-On January 17, 2001, a ceremony at the Poznań Cathedral marked the beginning of the beatification process on the diocesan level during which evidence of Fr.
-Posadzy's heroic virtue would be gathered.
-On January 12, 2007, Fr.
-Posadzy's earthy remains were exhumated and identified.
+On January 17, 2001, a ceremony in Poznań Cathedral marked the beginning of the beatification process on the diocesan level during which evidence of Posadzy's heroic virtue would be gathered.
+On January 12, 2007, Posadzy's earthy remains were exhumated and identified.
 They were interred later in a chapel at the headquarters of the Society of Christ.

-On May 6, 2009, the diocesan investigation was completed and a report was prepared for submission to the Congregation for the Causes of Saints.
+On May 6, 2009, the diocesan investigation was completed, and a report was prepared for submission to the Congregation for the Causes of Saints.
 On June 19, 2009, the report and its related documents were submitted to the Congregation.
 On September 3, 2009, the Congregation issued a decree allowing the cause to proceed to its next phase in Rome.
 On November 23, 2009, the Holy See began its review of the submitted report.
-After reviewing the report, the Congregation issued a decree validating the diocesan investigation and granting Fr.
-Posadzy the title of Servant of God.
+After reviewing the report, the Congregation issued a decree validating the diocesan investigation and granting Posadzy the title of Servant of God.

 On June 21, 2018, the Positio super vita, virtutibus et fama sanctitatis was submitted to the Congregation for review.
 The Positio was reviewed by the Congregation's Theological Commission on November 30, 2021.
-On December 1, 2021, the Theological Commission announced that it had judged the Positio "positively", concurring with the Positio's assertion of Fr.
-Posadzy's heroic virtue.
+On December 1, 2021, the Theological Commission announced that it had judged the Positio "positively" and concurred with the Positio's assertion of Posadzy's heroic virtue.
 The Positio was positively reviewed by a commission of Cardinals and Bishops on December 13, 2022.
-The cause was then presented to the Pope for final approval who, on December 17, 2022, recognized Fr.
-Posadzy's heroic virtue and declared Fr.
-Posadzy Venerable.
+The cause was then presented for approval to Pope Francis, who on December 17, 2022, recognized Posadzy's heroic virtue and declared Posadzy Venerable.